vishipayyallore/speaker-series-2024/0709_MSFT_Reactor_AI102_S9/README.md

 >    - Previous Session
 >    - Current Architecture
 > 1. Provision an Azure AI Services resource
->    - Retrieve the `Endpoint` and `key`
+>    - Retrieve the `Endpoint` and `key` from Portal
+>    - Retrieve/Modify the `key` using PowerShell
+> 1. Verifying the Vision Analysis using Azure Service and Postman
-> 1. Understand containers
+> 1. Understanding containers
 >    - `Docker` installed Locally
-> 1. Deploy Azure AI services in `Local Docker` containers
+> 1. Deploy Azure AI services as Local Docker containers
->    - Provision an Azure AI Services resource
->    - Retrieving AI Services Keys
 >    - Deploy and run a Vision container on Local Docker
 >    - Verify Local Docker Container using `Browser`
 >    - Verify Local Docker Container using `Postman`
+>    - Regenerate the API Key and verify the docker container
 > 1. Deploy Azure AI services containers on Azure Container Instance
->    - Deploy and run a Vision container on Azure Container Instance
+>    - Create ACI resource, and host the AI Service container
->    - Verify Local Docker Container using `Browser`
+>    - Verify Vision container on Azure Container Instance using `Browser`
 >    - Verify Vision container on Azure Container Instance using `Postman`
-> 1. An Azure Kubernetes Service (AKS) cluster
+> 1. Deploy Azure AI services containers on Azure Kubernetes Service
->    - Deploy and run a Vision container on Azure Kubernetes Service
+>    - Create Azure Kubernetes Service Cluster
+>    - Deploy Vision Container inside AKS
->    - Verify Local Docker Container using `Browser`
+>    - Verify Vision container inside Azure Kubernetes Cluster using `Browser`
->    - Verify Vision container on Azure Container Instance using `Postman`
+>    - Verify Vision container on Azure Kubernetes Cluster using `Postman`
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/vishipayyallore/aiml-2024/tree/main/ai102demos) of today's session for more details